ericksax/ericksax/README.md

-### Hi Guys!👋
+### Hi Guys

-- 🌱 I’m currently learning JavaScript, CSS, html and NodeJS...
+- 🌱 I’m currently typeScript and React...

 Please don't hesitate to help.
 I am always open to learning and collaborating.